Betamax

-Betamax (also known as Beta, as in its logo) is a consumer-level analog recording and cassette format of magnetic tape for video, commonly known as a video cassette recorder.
-It was developed by Sony and was released in Japan on May 10, 1975, followed by the US in November of the same year.
+Betamax (also known as Beta, and stylized as the Greek letter β in its logo) is a discontinued consumer analog videocassette recording format developed by Sony.
+It was one of the main competitors in the videotape format war against its primary rival, VHS.
+Betamax was introduced in Japan on May 10, 1975, and launched in the United States later that year.